 Monica Sze first got involved with WindReach Farm as a volunteer in January 2016.
 In April 2016 she joined the team as Day Visitor Program Coordinator.
 She is a Recreation Therapist with a background in adaptive sport and outdoor education.
 Her favourite part of working at WindReach Farm is seeing first-hand the amazing benefits the Farm’s unique programs bring to all visitors and participants.
 In her free time, Monica enjoys sailing, camping, skiing, and daydreaming about her future pet pig, Brenda.

 Monica now coordinates the Get Outside!
 Adapted Sport and Recreation program along with the Horticultural Therapy program.

 Kelly started working at WindReach Farm in 2005 as the Volunteer and Programs Manager.
-She is currently the Executive Director (Acting) and is enjoying her current role.

 She has a Bachelor of Science Degree from the University of Toronto and a Diploma in Recreation and Leisure from Humber College.
 Prior to coming to WindReach Farm, Kelly worked at Holland Bloorview for 10 years in Recreation, as well as Family and Community Relations.